mrapogee/dhosts/README.md

 dhosts map <from> <to>
 ```

 And dhosts will help you setup configuration, a profile, and activate your first mapping.
-See below for support mappings.
+See below for supported mappings.

 ## Mappings